Bitcoin mining is quite an interesting process, let's find out why.

-While people are sometimes skeptical regarding the use of electricity used to power miners, it has increased interest in greener energy sources.
+While people are sometimes skeptical regarding electricity used to power miners, it has increased interest in greener energy sources.
 These can end up being cheaper than more traditional sources of power.
-Miners are continually looking at resources like solar power and excess power generation as potential sources for energy that could also help keep their costs low and mining profits high.
+Miners are continually looking at resources like solar power and excess power generation as potential energy sources that could also help keep their costs low and mining profits high.

 Finding the cheapest power for cryptocurrency mining helps keep profits high and enables you to be competitive even as your hardware begins to age.
 Often after the hashing power of your equipment, the second most significant factor in determining your bitcoin mining profitability will be the cost of energy available to you.

 Thanks to the uptake in things like solar power, cryptocurrency mining is becoming more accessible in this regard, especially for those cryptocurrency miners that operate mining rigs from home on a smaller scale, as they can often supplement their energy costs well and power some of their mining rigs and other equipment with energy provided by rooftop solar.
 However, for those larger-scale cryptocurrency miners that operate larger mining farms, you'll often see these somewhat pooling in regions where power is less expensive for obvious reasons.
 There are other factors to consider, though, such as local regulations for cryptocurrency.

 What is a Bitcoin Mining Farm?